CHAPTER 1

 “Nobody fucking move,” Zoe commanded.
 “Davies!
 What happened?”

 One fighter shouted in Pashto, finger drifting toward his trigger guard.
-The other villagers followed suit, their rifles swinging toward the Marines.
+The other villagers followed suit, their weapons swinging toward the marines.

-"I know exactly where I am."
+“I know exactly where I am.”
 Zoe held up her palm as an Afghan motioned his weapon at her.
-She stared at him until the man's eyes dropped.
-"Now we dial this back before someone does something stupid and everybody dies."
+She stared at the man until his eyes dropped.
+“Now we dial this back before someone does something stupid and everybody dies.”

-A drone buzzed low overhead.
-The Afghans jerked their rifles skyward in fresh panic.
-Her Marines shouted fresh commands in response.
+A drone buzzed low overhead, and the Afghans jerked their rifles skyward in fresh panic.
+Her marines shouted fresh commands in response.

 PFC Randy Adler rounded a mud-brick building, communications pack on his back.
-A small wire ran from the pack to his earpiece.
+A small wire ran from it up to his earpiece.

-"Major Nichols!"
-Randy caught himself, glanced at the armed standoff.
-"Ma'am, sorry.
-Col Evans is on the horn."
+“Major Nichols!”
+He caught himself, glancing at the armed standoff.
+“Ma’am, sorry.
+Colonel Evans is on the horn.”

-"He says to seize the weapons cache," he said, extending the handset.
+Randy extended the handset.
+“He says to seize the weapons cache.”

 “Evans isn’t here.
 I am.”
 Zoe glared at the circling drone.
 “And tell him to get that fucking UAV out of here.”